Lichtblick-Suite/lichtblick/app/panels/NodePlayground/index.help.md

 The `GlobalVariables` type is used to specify the types of any global variables you'd like to access in your node.
 It is not required.

 Strictly typing your nodes will help you debug issues at compile time rather than at runtime.
-It's not always obvious in Webviz how message properties are affecting the visualized output, and so the more you strictly type your nodes, the less likely you will make mistakes.
+It's not always obvious how message properties are affecting the visualized output, and so the more you strictly type your nodes, the less likely you will make mistakes.

 With that said, you can disable Typescript checks while getting a rough draft of your node working by adding `// @ts-expect-error` on the line above the one you want to ignore.